belalbe/belalbe/README.md

-- 👋 Hi, I’m @belalbe
+- 👋 Hi, I’m @belalbe (BELAL TAREK).
-- 👀 I’m interested in embedded systems.
+- 👀 I’m interested in Embedded Systems.
-- 🌱 I’m currently learning electronics and communication engineering
+- 🌱 I’m currently learning electronics and Embedded Systems.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me : belaltarek6@gmail.com.

 <!---
 belalbe/belalbe is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.